MichielDerhaeg/fundeps/notes.md

   * finish wanted FD constraint generation

-  * doet topreactCls_w need to happen after topreactEqw? or can they be merged?
+  * does topreactCls_w need to happen after topreactEqw? or can they be merged?
+    - do it -Shia Labeouf

   * rule names required for solver rewrite rules?